DUI FAQs (Part 2)

 The prosecution will then “rest” meaning the prosecution’s case is completed.
 The defense attorney will then call any witness for the defense side, to rebut the information given by the prosecution.
 The decision for the defendant to testify rests solely with the defendant.

 There is a high conviction rate in the municipal and district courts.
-According to statistical data supplied by the Administrative Office of Courts, nearly 85% of defendants facing a DUI charge in municipal or district courts are convicted of that charge, most often by pleading guilty.
+According to statistical data supplied by the Administrative Office of Courts, nearly 85% of defendants facing a DUI charge in municipal or district courts who do not enter or are denied pre-trial diversion are convicted of that charge, most often by pleading guilty.
 However, if the case is tried on the merits and effective legal counsel is prepared to defend the client’s case, the conviction rate drops significantly.
 It is always in the defendant’s best interest to carefully evaluate the facts of the case, and if there are legal or factual grounds to challenge the prosecution’s case, the defendant should plead not guilty and demand a trial.

 Every person convicted in a district or municipal court has the absolute right to appeal the lower court conviction to the circuit court of the county.
 However, there is a strict 14 day time period in which to file an appeal.
 If the appeal is not properly filed in the 14 day time period, the appeal is deemed “waived” and cannot later be filed.